 Putting HTML in JSON – Four Things You Must Do

-There are 4 things you must do if you want to include HTML content in a JSON data structure.
+There are 4 things you must do when putting HTML in JSON data structures.
 These items were originally included in a recent post about using XSLT to include HTML in JSON.
 However, this information is good for anyone to remember when creating JSON data, regardless of whether XSLT is used or not.

 The JSON spec does not have many restrictions.
 JSON data is either a string, a number, a boolean, an object, an array, or null.
 As long as your data is formatted as one of these types, it should be valid.
 However, if your data contains HTML, there are certain things that you need to do to keep the browser happy when using your JSON data within Javascript.